jonathondilworth/compilers/README.md

 Non deterministic finite automaton (NFA) are if one or more transitions exist from one state to another state under the same transition criteria (match).
 A regular expression is converted to an NFA using the rules described by Thompson's Construction.

-####Key ideas for Thompson's Construction are outlined in an image in this Repo.
+####Key ideas for Thompson's Construction are outlined in an image in this Repo (ThompsonsPrincipals.png).

 Deterministic finite automaton will describe a transition for every possible input, and will always terminate.
 Every NFA can be described using a DFA.
 This is done by isolating the states that create the non deterministic property from the transitions table and constructing a deterministic variant using the **subset construction algorithm**.